t27/ps2helper/readme.md

 ##PS2 Form Helper for BITS Pilani

-This a tool which will help you fill the PS2 Preferences on the new BITS Pilani PSMS page.
-You will need to sort the PS stations in Excel(Or any other spreadsheet software which supports csv files) using the given csv file which has **Station IDs**,Names, Stipend, Location, Disciplines etc as columns.
-Please keep in mind that Station IDs are 2/3 digit numbers which are given in the csv file given here - [Problem Bank CSV](https://raw.githubusercontent.com/t27/ps2helper/master/ProbBankWithStationIDs.csv).
+This a tool which will help you fill the PS2(Practice School 2) Preferences on the new BITS Pilani PSMS page.
+You will need to sort the PS stations in Excel(Or any other spreadsheet software which supports csv files) using the **given csv file** which has **Station IDs**,Names, Stipend, Location, Disciplines etc as columns.

+*Please keep in mind that Station IDs are 2/3 digit numbers which are given in the csv file given here - [Problem Bank CSV](https://raw.githubusercontent.com/t27/ps2helper/master/ProbBankWithStationIDs.csv).*

 Once sorted follow the steps below.
 I recommend using Chrome.